Electronic waste, just like any other waste, can be recycled. But are Malaysians doing it?

-The people living in kampung are more secluded and disconnected from the digitalised outside world.
-But they still own television and refrigerator, and since e-waste recycling collectors are often found in busy cities, it would be inconvenient for them to recycle the wastes.
+People living in kampungs are more secluded and disconnected from the digitalised outside world.
+But they still own televisions and refrigerators, and since e-waste recycling collectors are often only found in busy cities, it would be inconvenient for them to recycle wastes.

-As of now, e-waste recycling centres can be found mostly in Klang Valley and others in urban areas of every state.
+As of now, e-waste recycling centres can be found mostly in Klang Valley and other urban areas of each state.
 Since many are still struggling to grasp the urgent significance of e-waste recycling, coupled with the disreputable “tak apa” attitude among Malaysians, the trouble to find the recycling centres will continue to be a great excuse for them not to recycle.

-Such problem can be tackled with e-waste drop-off kiosks provided in frequently visited places, where it can be a lot more convenient for Malaysians to dispose of smaller items, such as batteries, smart watches, and wireless ear/headphones.
+Such problems can be tackled with e-waste drop-off kiosks provided at frequently visited places, where it can be a lot more convenient for Malaysians to dispose of smaller items, such as batteries, smart watches, and wireless ear/headphones.

-Malaysians champion in generating wastes, ranging from food to plastics, and now down to electronic.
+Malaysians are champions in generating wastes, ranging from food to plastics, and now down to electronics.
 From 2005 until 2018, the increase of waste production has been tremendous, with an estimation of 19, 000 tonnes of waste composed in last year alone.

 It is time for the people to start taking charge of their own waste production and recycling before any room for garbage that might still be left in the country runs out for good.